Rudy Giuliani faces subpoena in Ukraine probe | DW | 30.09.2019

 Documents posted on the House Oversight and Reform Committee website said Giuliani had until October 15 to produce the required information.

-"Our inquiry includes an investigation of credible allegations that you acted as an agent of the president in a scheme to advance his personal political interests by abusing the power of the office of the president," the committee chairmen said in a letter to Giuliani.
+"Our inquiry includes an investigation of credible allegations that you acted as an agent of the president in a scheme to advance his personal political interests by abusing the power of the office of the president," the committee chairmen said in a letter to Giuliani on Monday.
+"You stated more recently that you are in possession of evidence — in the form of text messages, phone records and other communications — indicating that you were not acting alone and that other Trump administration officials may have been involved in this scheme."

 Trump asked Australian PM to help discredit Mueller inquiry